bytecodealliance/wasmtime/docs/contributing-release-process.md

    * Like the patch release process this will kick everything else into motion.
      Note that the actual security fixes should be merged either before or as part of this PR.

+## Releasing Notes

+Release notes for Wasmtime are written in the `RELEASES.md` file in the root of the repository.
+Management of this file looks like:

+* (theoretically) All changes on `main` which need to write an entry in `RELEASES.md`.
+* When the `main` branch gets a version the `RELEASES.md` file is emptied and replaced with `ci/RELEASES-template.md`.
+An entry for the upcoming release is added to the bulleted list at the bottom.
+* (realistically) After a `release-X.Y.Z` branch is created release notes are updated and edited on the release branch.

+This means that `RELEASES.md` only has release notes for the release branch that it is on.
+Historical release notes can be found through links at the bottom to previous copies of `RELEASES.md`